MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-ksds3d_itd_params.md

 ### -field SmoothFrequency

 Specifies the sample frequency of the audio stream.
 When changing to a new <b>TotalDryAttenuation</b> or <b>TotalWetAttenuation</b> value, the ITD algorithm needs this value to determine the number of samples over which to apply smoothing in order to complete the transition within some fixed time interval.
-For example, the ITD algorithm implemented by the <a href="audio.kernel_mode_wdm_audio_components#kmixer_system_driver#kmixer_system_driver">KMixer system driver</a> uses a transition time interval of roughly 1/8 second.
+For example, the ITD algorithm implemented by the <a href="https://msdn.microsoft.com/827997e2-6f07-4635-ac35-4ad026b82eae">KMixer system driver</a> uses a transition time interval of roughly 1/8 second.

 ### -field Delay